relativityone/server-integrationpoints-integrationpoints/README.md

 MyFirstProvider is a custom provider compatible with Integration Points app.
 It allows for importing data into Relativity directly from XML file.

+# Integration Points SDK

+This repository contains Relativity Integration Points SDK that can be used to develop custom Integration Points providers.

 ## How to Build

 Usage: